Finding the most influential photography blogs is no easy task. It’s all about finding the most popular blogs and most talented photographers.

 They decided to make a dramatic change and managed to grow their business while getting back their private life too.
 Their work was published in leading publications and they started to instruct workshops as well.

 Their blog is full of post aiming to help photographers run their business and the other way around.

 The blog started in 2011 and it targets various photographers who want to learn about the insights.

 It’s one of those educational photography blogs that make you stay for hours on the website.

-Frederick Van Johnson is a professional photographer.
-He is the host of “This Week in Photography”, one of the world’s most popular photography-related podcasts.
-He regularly lectures and conducts training on topics ranging from marketing and business to photographic technique.
+“This Week in Photography” is one of the world’s most popular photography-related podcasts.
+Its founder Frederick Van Johnson is a regular lecturer and he conducts training on topics ranging from marketing and business to photographic technique.

 I personally love the podcast and his work and I reckon most people will too, so give his website a little look.

 19. Bob Krist